Federal Policy

 TAKE ACTION

-Call or write to Nebraska’s federal delegates today to tell them that you support continued funding for Head Start and the services it provides for Nebraska’s children, families and communities.
+Call or write to Nebraska’s federal delegates today to tell them that you support not only continued, but increased funding for Head Start and the services it provides for Nebraska’s children, families and communities.

-If you have your own Head Start story, share it proudly with local media, state policymakers and others.
+If you have your own Head Start success story, share it proudly with local media, policymakers and others.

-Flood social media platforms with messages of support for Head Start, and be sure to use the #ProtectHeadStart hashtag.
+Use social media platforms to spread messages of support for Head Start — and be sure to use the #ProtectHeadStart hashtag.

 Senator Deb Fischer